liferay/alloyui.com/README.md

 # AlloyUI - Website

 This is a working in progress of [AlloyUI's](https://github.com/liferay/alloy-ui/) website.
-Check the [Roadmap here](https://github.com/liferay/alloyui.com/wiki/Roadmap).
+Check the [Status here](https://github.com/liferay/alloyui.com/wiki/Status).

 If you are having any problem with the library, please create an issue on [liferay/alloy-ui](https://github.com/liferay/alloy-ui/) repository.